 Patients undergoing major surgeries must be in otherwise good health, have adequate nutrition and recovery time and rest after the procedure.

 Lower-Risk Mesothelioma Surgeries

-The risk of a patient experiencing side effects during mesothelioma surgery depends on the actual procedure.
-Some come with a low risk of side effects or complications.
-These include surgeries used to drain fluid from around the lungs, heart, or abdomen.
-To conduct these procedures, the surgeon only needs to insert a needle or possibly also a thin tube to draw off fluid.
-General anesthesia is not usually needed and the risk of side effects is minimal.
+These are surgeries to drain fluid from around the lungs, heart, or abdomen.
+To conduct these procedures, the surgeon only inserts a needle or thin tube to draw fluid.
+General anesthesia is not usually needed, and the risk of side effects is minimal.

 Some patients with mesothelioma will undergo more radical procedures to try to cure the disease or extend life expectancy.
-A thoracotomy, for instance, is a large incision that allows the surgeon to open up the chest cavity.
-A pleurectomy/decortication surgery can then be conducted to remove as much of the diseased tissue from the pleura, lungs, diaphragm, pericardium, and lymph nodes as possible.
-Any time the chest cavity is opened up and tissue is removed, the risks are high.
+For example, a thoracotomy is a large incision that allows the surgeon to open up the chest cavity.

 The Risks of Extrapleural Pneumonectomy

 By far, the riskiest and most radical surgery associated with mesothelioma treatment is extrapleural pneumonectomy.
 This surgery gives some patients with early-stage mesothelioma a chance of remission while extending life expectancy and possibly curing the cancer.